 Our initiatives extend to tackling the issue of poaching, safeguarding elephant habitats from further human encroachment, and finding ways for people and wildlife to live alongside one another more safely.

-Profits will support our work to protect wild elephants in Meru National Park, Kenya.
+Profits from the sale of Saving Elephants, generously funded by a Kickstarter campaign, will support Born Free’s work to protect wild elephants in Meru National Park, Kenya.

 With the benefit of your support we can boost our efforts and continue to implement our vital elephant conservation programmes while expanding into new areas.